alexelkinx/iot-essentials/lab-02-traffic-light/README.md

 ## Solution

-The solution files are located in the `traffic-light-system` directory.
+The solution files are located in the `traffic_light_system` directory.

-- `traffic-light-system/main/app_main.c`: Main application code that initializes the lights and runs the traffic light logic.
+- `traffic_light_system/main/app_main.c`: Main application code that initializes the lights and runs the traffic light logic.
-- `traffic-light-system/main/gpio_lights.c`: Contains functions to initialize and set the GPIO states for the traffic lights.
+- `traffic_light_system/main/gpio_lights.c`: Contains functions to initialize and set the GPIO states for the traffic lights.
-- `traffic-light-system/main/gpio_lights.h`: Header file for GPIO light functions.
+- `traffic_light_system/main/gpio_lights.h`: Header file for GPIO light functions.
-- `traffic-light-system/main/traffic_light_logic.c`: Contains the core logic for the traffic light state machine.
+- `traffic_light_system/main/traffic_light_logic.c`: Contains the core logic for the traffic light state machine.
-- `traffic-light-system/main/traffic_light_logic.h`: Header file for the traffic light logic functions and enum definitions.
+- `traffic_light_system/main/traffic_light_logic.h`: Header file for the traffic light logic functions and enum definitions.

 ## How to Build and Run